BlyznytsiaOrg/bibernate-playground/README.md

 - **annotation check during compile face**

-Imagine you've recently started learning Hibernate, but you've forgotten to include a crucial annotation in one of your entity classes.
+Imagine you've recently started learning Bibernate, but you've forgotten to include a crucial annotation in one of your entity classes.
 Time is of the essence, so it's vital to identify and resolve any errors quickly.
 Due to our focus on efficiency, encountering compile errors in this scenario is expected.